LavanyaPremananth/Novel-Nest-Bookstore/README.md

 - Ensure that you have Node.js installed on your machine before running the application.
 - The web application provides CRUD functionality for bookstore data, enabling users to manage books, authors, publishers, and more.

-If you encounter any issues or have questions, feel free to refer to the "DNW midterm report.pdf" for a detailed explanation or create an issue in the repository.

 Happy querying!